 Franklin County’s services include larvaciding to kill immature insects before they develop into biting adults.
 The county also performs trapping and testing of adult mosquitoes, takes customer calls, performs spraying if necessary and provides information to the City about its activities.
 Spraying is only used as a last resort.
 This method eliminates only adult flying mosquitoes and is not as proactive as other methods.

 Residents who have questions, want to report a complaint or need additional information about mosquitoes should call Franklin County Public Health’s Mosquito Bite Line at 614.525.BITE and leave a message; your call will be returned.
-Residents also can also visit www.myfcph.org to ask a question or submit a complaint.
+Residents can also visit www.myfcph.org to ask a question or submit a complaint.
+All Dublin residents should contact Franklin County, regardless of their county of residence.

 While Franklin County’s tactics are effective, the best weapon against the spread of mosquitoes is knowledge.